eikek/docspell/website/site/content/docs/tools/consumedir.md

 file-system and have them mirrored into docspell as well.

+## Network Filesystems (samba cifs, nfs)

+Watching a directory for changes relies on `inotify` subsystem on linux.
+This doesn't work on network filesystems like nfs or cifs.
+Here are some ideas to get around this limitation:

+1. The `consumedir.sh` is just a shell script and doesn't need to run on the same machine as docspell.
+(Note that the default docker setup is mainly for demoing and quickstart, it's not required to run all of them on one machine).
+So the best option is to put the consumedir on the machine that contains the local filesystem.
+All files are send via HTTP to the docspell server anyways, so there is no need to first transfer them via a network filesystem or rsync.
+2. If option 1 is not possible for some reason, and you need to check a network filesystem, the only option left (that I know) is to periodically poll this directory.
+This is also possible with consumedir, using the `-o` or `--once` option (see above).
+You'd need to setup the systemd unit file a bit differently and add a timer to it (or you can use cron or something more fancy…).
+3. Copy the files to the machine that runs consumedir, via rsync for example.
+Note that this has no advantage over otpion 1, as you now need to setup rsync on the other machine to run either periodically or when some file arrives.
+Then you can as well run the consumedir script.
+But it might be more convenient, if rsync is already running.

 # Systemd

 The script can be used with systemd to run as a service.
 This is an